bgoncharov/ToDoApp/README.md

 **Combine framework**

-Combine is Apple's shiny reactive framework that provides a declarative Swift API for processing values over time.For example I used it to observe the New Task Form: if form is not empte 'save button' becomes active, and if user set a deadline for the task it appears at the form.
+Combine is Apple's shiny reactive framework that provides a declarative Swift API for processing values over time.
+For example I used it to observe the New Task Form: if form is not empty `save button` becomes active, and if user set a deadline for the task it appears at the form as well.

 ```swift
     private func observeForm() {